-Hello Friends! in this article we are going to find the answer to this question – What is a font?
-In addition, we will get to know the different types of font and need of fonts.
+Hello Friends!
+In this article we are going to find the answer to this question – What is a font?
+In addition, we will get to know the different types of fonts and the need for fonts.
 So, let’s begin.

 Font vs Typeface

 The word Font is often interchangeably used with the typeface.
-However, there is ever so slight difference between them.
-For example, the Times New Roman is a typeface that has different fonts under it- size, color, bold, italic, etc. The typeface is the design and the variations under it are fonts.
+However, there is an ever-so-slight difference between them.
+For example, Times New Roman is a typeface that has different fonts under it – size, color, bold, italic, etc. The typeface is the design and the variations under it are fonts.

 There are hundreds of typefaces available on MS-word, MS- Excel, And Wordpad.
 With these designs or fonts, we can completely change the look and feel of our documents.